We always assume we are at liberty to impose our will on the environment. But when we bungle up, nature asks for the debt to be paid.

 We invite you to come up with your own interpretation when you read Number 2.
 There could be a hint of Wordsworth’s I wandered lonely as a cloud.
 Or maybe Italo Calvino’s Adam, One Afternoon.
 Or maybe it’s not even that deep.
 We hope you find some sort of joy, if not solace, from the images of flora and fauna.

-Number 2 is available to purchase on Blurb.
+Number 2 is available to purchase on Blurb and Kindle.

 Foreword: After The Rain, edition Number 2.